All ways of common love pall on me now;

 To bear the mighty burden of our love!

-We are busy working to bring Philip Bourke Marston's "Bounded Love" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Philip Bourke Marston's "Bounded Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Bounded Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.